jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementation-attempt-2002.md

 -----

 Consider making designers for certain things.
-If a designer would help.
+If a designer might help.

 -----